How to Relieve Dog Itching After Grooming Home Remedies

 How to Prepare:

-• Mix equal amt of apple cider vinegar & water in spray bottle
+• Mix an equal amt of apple cider vinegar & water in a spray bottle

 This is an excellent treatment, especially if your dog only has minor skin irritation from grooming.